Cypselus

 When Cypselus had grown up, he fulfilled the prophecy.
 Corinth had been involved in wars with Argos and Corcyra, and the Corinthians were unhappy with their rulers.
 At the time, around 657 BC, Cypselus was polemarch, the archon in charge of the military, and he used his influence with the soldiery to expel the Bacchiadae.
 He also expelled his other enemies, but allowed them to set up colonies in northwestern Greece.
 He also increased trade with the colonies in Italy and Sicily.
+Some accounts suggest that he was so popular among the people of Corinth and its army that he never required a personal bodyguard.
+Still, while contemporary sources depicted Cypselus in a positive light, later accounts tended to portray his rule as highly oppressive.

 He ruled for thirty years and in 627 BC was succeeded as tyrant by his son Periander, who was considered one of the Seven Sages of Greece.
 The treasury Cypselus built at Delphi was apparently still standing in the time of Herodotus.

 Cypselus' second son Gorgus became tyrant of the Corinthian colony Ambracia, followed after his death by his son Periander of Ambracia.
 Another known Cypselid from Ambracia was named Archinus, whose wife later married Peisistratus of Athens.
-While some consider him a tyrant as well, the sources aren't definite about that, and there is no reason to believe Ambracia had any Cypselid tyrants other than the aforementioned two.
+While some consider him a tyrant as well, the sources are not definite, and there is no reason to believe Ambracia had any Cypselid tyrants other than the aforementioned two.
 Cypselus' other grandson by Gorgus was Psammetich, who followed the sage Periander as the last tyrant of Corinth.